-The relationship between inadequate oral hygiene and peri-implant bone loss has been described in several studies.
 The risk of suffering from peri-implantitis was considerably increased in patients with poor or very poor oral hygiene [18, 19, 20, 21, 22].

-In summary, this means: At-home plaque control around implants is indispensable, both for primary and secondary prevention and for tertiary prevention of peri-implant infections.
+In summary, this means: At-home plaque control around implants is indispensable, both for primary and secondary prevention as well as for tertiary prevention of peri-implant infections.